3x3 basketball: History

 3x3 has been a basketball format long played in streets and gyms across the world, albeit in a less formal way.
 Starting in the late 2000s, 3x3 game rules started to become standardized throughout the United States, most notably through the Gus Macker and Hoop It Up tournament series, which held large events across the country that included teams and players from all skill levels.
 In 1992, Adidas launched its now-discontinued streetball competition.
 Since then, the number of 3x3 events and competitions has been steadily growing around the world.

+A Romanian organization, Sport Arena Streetball, began hosting 3x3 events in Bucharest as early as 2005, helping to grow the sport locally and regionally before formal FIBA rules were introduced.

-FIBA made the decision to first test 3x3 at the 2007 Asian Indoor Games in Macau.
-Further test events were held in April 2008 in the Dominican Republic and October 2008 in Indonesia.
-The international debut was at the 2009 Asian Youth Games: 19 teams competed in the boys' tournament and 16 teams competed in the girls' tournament.
-All games were held at Anglican High School in Tanah Merah, Singapore.
-3x3 made its worldwide competitive debut at the 2010 Summer Youth Olympics in Singapore.
-The competition featured 20 teams in both boys' and girls' categories.
-The competition was held at the Youth Space.
-Since then, world championships in both open and U18 categories are held regularly.
+FIBA first test 3x3 at the 2007 Asian Indoor Games in Macau, followed by further test events in April 2008 in the Dominican Republic and October 2008 in Indonesia.

+The international debut of 3x3 under FIBA rules occurred at the 2009 Asian Youth Games, where 19 teams competed in the boys' tournament and 16 teams competed in the girls' tournament, with all games held at Anglican High School in Tanah Merah, Singapore.

+3x3 made its worldwide competitive debut at the 2010 Summer Youth Olympics in Singapore, where 20 teams competed in both boys' and girls' categories, with games held at the Youth Space.
+Since then, FIBA has regularly held world championships in both open and U18 categories.

+Bucharest, later called the "Mecca of 3x3 basketball" by Sports Illustrated, hosted the first FIBA Europe 3x3 Championships in 2014, an event that helped establish organized 3x3 competition across Europe.
+In subsequent years, the city also hosted international 3x3 tournaments, attracting teams from outside Europe.

-FIBA launched a full program to make 3x3 a standalone game with its own format and regular competitions.
-3x3 debuted as an Olympic sport at the 2020 Summer Olympics.
+FIBA developed 3x3 as a standalone discipline with its own format and regular international competitions.
+3x3 basketball made its Olympic debut at the 2020 Summer Olympics in Tokyo.

-The 3x3 basketball variation has also been used in several tournaments like Spokane Hoopfest, and the Nike 3ON3 Tournament.
+The 3x3 basketball variation has also been used in several tournaments, such as the Nike 3ON3 Tournament and Spokane Hoopfest, the largest 3x3 basketball tournament in the world, held annually in Spokane, Washington.